jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Create-Bucket-3.md

 Notification:

-* See naming specification in “Basic Concepts” for the naming specification of Bucket.
+* See naming specification in "Basic Concepts" for the naming specification of Bucket.

 * The name of Bucket is global unique, so you need to ensure the names of the Buckets are not duplicated with that of others.